Cats aren’t the easiest car share in the world.

 You can also buy a version of this carrier with wheels for added mobility.

-The carrier folds flat making it easy to store when not in use.
+The cat crate folds flat making it easy to store when not in use.
 It’s top loading, too, which will give you easy access to putting your cat into or taking it out of the carrier.

 It comes with a washable cushion and the inside of the carrier can easily be wiped down.